What’s in the toolkit

 Learning and practicing French while having fun?
 Absolutely!
 This mini toolkit emphasizes humour with activities for various linguistic abilities, such as a “dad jokes” combat, fill-in-the-blank with humorous songs in French, a search for funny words to add to one’s vocabulary, and much more.
 It also includes a simple tutorial to learn the basics of joke-writing with activities putting it to practice.
 Humour gives instant gratification, which reinforces the association of a positive outlook on learning.
 These activities also give students a new motivation to learn French: laughing!

-This mini toolkit offers a variety of ways to highlight Linguistic Duality Day, which is celebrated on the second Thursday of September.
+This mini toolkit offers a variety of ways to highlight Official Languages Day, which is celebrated on the second Thursday of September.
 Going from topics of class discussions to a French facts Treasure Hunt, to a Kahoot game, to a playlist of bilingual songs bilingual songs, this toolkit will give you lots of ideas to promote and celebrate our linguistic heritage in your classroom.
 These activities can, of course, be used all year round.

 Youtuber Hunt